 Asia and Latin America

 EIB lending in Asia and Latin America (ALA) started in 1993 and is governed by mandates from the European Union (EU).
-Under the current mandate (ALA IV), covering the period 2007-2013, the EIB is authorised to lend up to EUR 3.9 billion for financing operations supporting the EU cooperation strategies in these regions and complementing other EU development and cooperation programmes and instruments in these regions.
+Under the current mandate ALA, covering the period 2014-2020, the EIB is authorised to lend up to EUR 3.4bn for operations supporting the EU cooperation strategies and complementing other EU development and cooperation programmes and instruments in these regions.

-The EUR 3.9 billion regional ceiling is broken down into indicative sub-ceilings of EUR 2.9 billion for Latin America and EUR 1.0 billion for Asia.
+The EUR 3.4bn regional ceiling is broken down into indicative sub-ceilings of EUR 2.3bn for Latin America, and EUR 1.1bn for Asia (including EUR 182m for Central Asia).
 There are no amounts allocated per country.

-The countries currently eligible for EIB financing under the ALA IV mandate are:
+The countries currently eligible for EIB financing under the ALA 2014-2020 mandate are:

 - Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, Venezuela.